The AI-Ready Non-Profit Back Office · Part 01

 Chapter 01 of 04

 I want to be direct about something: TERN is in active development.
 We do not have a finished product.
 We do not have a public user base.
-We have twenty years of operational knowledge, a clear engineering direction, a growing portfolio of Strategic Partner organizations co-creating the roadmap with us, and a conviction that the sector deserves purpose-built infrastructure that no general-purpose platform will ever prioritize building.
+We have twenty years of operational knowledge, a clear engineering direction, a growing portfolio of Strategic Partner organisations co-creating the roadmap with us, and a conviction that the sector deserves purpose-built infrastructure that no general-purpose platform will ever prioritise building.

 What we have is the proof of concept — and the proof is in the numbers.